Academic Catalog

 Guidelines and Procedures for Grade Adjustments for Nonacademic Reasons

 1. Students are responsible for notifying the faculty member of errors in the assignment of grades (e.g., a C received instead of an A) immediately upon receipt of the grade.
 If confirmed, the instructor will submit a grade change using the “Report a Change of Grade” link in the Faculty & Advisors menu in Leo Online.
-If the grade is older than two semesters or has previously been changed, the instructor should complete an Academic Record Change Form (H-1002) and submit it to their department chair or program director for approval.
-If the chair or program director approves, they should sign the form and forward it to the Registrar’s Office for processing.
+If the grade is older than two semesters or has previously been changed, the instructor should complete the electronic Grade Change Form available via the MyODU portal.
+Once submitted, the grade change request is forwarded to the chair or program director for consideration.
+If the chair or program director approves, the form will be signed electronically and forwarded to the Office of the University Registrar for processing.
 If the chair or program director does not approve, they should notify the instructor of the reasons for denial.

-2. Students are notified via email when a change of grade is processed by the Registrar’s Office.
+2. Students are notified via email when a change of grade is processed by the Office of the University Registrar.

 Grade Appeals: Policy and Procedures